D41g0na/JEDHA_Deployment/README.md

 Once you have the prerequisites, you can run:

 - Local Installation: to run the application locally, navigate to the "streamlit" directory and execute the following command: './run.sh'.
-- Heroku Deployment: to deploy the application on Heroku, go to the "dasboard" directoru and execute the following commande: './heroku.sh"
+- Heroku Deployment: to deploy the application on Heroku, go to the "dashboard" directoru and execute the following commande: './heroku.sh"

 ### Author